bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/protocol.rst

 only up-to-date systems should be used.
 Consult the manual of your reverse proxy server for a secure HTTPS setup.

-If not explicitily required than we recommend to terminate the SSL traffic on your reverse proxy and let the reverse proxy communicate with the Axon Ivy Engine over plain HTTP.
+If not explicitly required than we recommend to terminate the SSL traffic on your reverse proxy and let the reverse proxy communicate with the Axon Ivy Engine over plain HTTP.